20 Japandi Living Room Ideas for Serene and Stylish Spaces

 Japandi style really loves calm, neutral colors.
 You can create a peaceful living room with soft beiges and warm grays as your main colors.

 These gentle tones work together to make a space that feels cozy and open.
-Ballet White, Gray Mist, Muslin, and Jute are great paint choices for your walls.
+Ballet White, Gray Mist, Muslin, and Jute are also great paint choices for your walls.

 Natural wood furniture is a must in Japandi living rooms.
 Look for pieces with smooth, simple lines that show off the wood grain.